The software product development industry is growing year over year. In fact, according to a report published by Gartner in late...

 3. Cloud Computing

 Cloud computing is also gaining momentum.
-In fact, according to a study conducted by Deloitte, 94% of businesses declare to be using SaaS in 2020, with 70% of CIO’s admitting to favoring SaaS over other solutions due to their scalability and agility.
+In fact, according to a study conducted by Deloitte, 94% of businesses declare to be using SaaS in 2020, with 70% of CIO’s admitting to favouring SaaS over other solutions due to their scalability and agility.

-By 2022, global cloud app spending will reach $226.9 billion and cloud platform services will reach $70 billion.
+By 2022, global cloud app spending will reach $226.9 billion, and cloud platform services will reach $70 billion.

 4. Progressive Web Applications (PWA)

 Progressive Web Applications are another important enterprise app development trend.
-Created by Google, PWA is a web app solution that offers mobile users an experience closely resemblant to native apps.
+Created by Google, PWA is a web app solution that offers mobile users an experience closely resembling native apps.
 There are several reasons why companies decide to create PWAs – among others, impressive user engagement, page speed, security, and a spike in conversion rates.